 - Inmates who are, in essence, throwing a tantrum.
 I had one inmate who actually said “If I can’t have a second mattress, I just won’t eat.”
 Most of these have no idea how hard it is to not eat and quickly succumb to temptation.

 - Inmates who announce that they are not going to eat in protest of something, like charges they think are unfair or perhaps to protest certain jail or prison policies.
 These inmates are usually different from a true Hunger Striker like Bobby Sands for several reasons.
 Often, when asked, they are not attempting to commit suicide.
 One inmate told me “I’ll eat eventually.
 I just want to make a point to the judge.”
 Others may say at the beginning that they intend to starve to death, but most lack the true believer’s resolve to actually carry through.

 - Finally, the true suicide-by-starvation Hunger Strikers.
 I (fortunately) have never had one of these in my jails.
-But I understand that there have been several of these in Guatanamo Prison.
+This article is not about these particular patients.

 The approach to each of these should be different.
 This is definitely not a “one-size-fits-all” phenomenon.
 In order to craft an appropriate response, you must first gather appropriate information.
 Once it has come to your attention that an inmate is not eating, you should immediately interview the inmate and ask the following questions:

 - Are you expecting to die as a result of this fast (in other words, are you intending to commit suicide by fasting)?